New Years Deals:

 Beginner, Advanced, Expert Wheels

-In the world of electric unicycles, each wheel can be classified into one of three categories: beginner, advanced, and expert.
+Within the electric unicycle universe, each wheel can be classified into one of three categories: beginner, advanced, and expert.
 Beginner wheels have a top speed of around 25 mph, advanced wheels have a top speed of about 35 mph, and extreme wheels have a top speed of more than 40 MPH and up to 50 MPH.

 It sounds a little crazy.
-In most cases, however, the faster the wheel, the larger the battery, motor, and shell, resulting in a significantly heavier wheel that is less portable.
+In most cases, however, the faster the wheel, the larger the battery, motor, and shell, resulting in a significantly heavier, less portable wheel.
 With all of the characteristics of an electric unicycle, there are advantages and disadvantages, as well as a lot of trade-offs.

 Best Electric Unicycles for Beginners, Advanced, and Expert Riders